 Letters from collaborators or from institutions providing access to data, models, software, equipment and/or facilities may be appended to your project narrative and are not considered part of the project narrative's page limit.
 Please ensure that letters from collaborators or from institutions providing access to data, models, software, equipment and/or facilities only describe the nature of the collaboration or the access to data, models, software, equipment and/or facilities.
-Letters of recommendation are not allowed in applications under this FOA.
+Letters of collaboration or access should be placed in Appendix 6 (Other Attachment).